SmithEcophysLab/ecophys_sp2019/Notes/Notes_03.21.19.md

 - Discuss Fraterringo et al. (2006)

 ## Agenda
+1. Note about sending deliverable titles (see email sent on Mar.
+21 at 7:30 AM)
-1. Miniquiz on plant allocation
+2. Miniquiz on plant allocation
-2. Discussion of Fraterringo (2006)
+3. Discussion of Fraterrigo (2006)

 ## Homework
 - Prepare for your deliverable proposal